 A small torch: A small torch will come in handy if your lights fail.

 Warm clothing: Because we’re racing at night, come prepared with warm and water proof clothing.

 While we endeavour to race regardless of conditions, if there is prolonged heavy rain or strong winds we may have no option but to cancel.
 Often the weather out at McLean’s Forest Park will be quite different to what is happening in town so please check the Blue Dog Events facebook page for updates on race day – there is always a final update at 4pm.

 As soon as the last rider crosses the finish line there will be a quick prize giving.
-Fastest Overall Man and Woman winners on the night will receive $30 cash each.
-First Male & Female winners from the night’s nominated category will also each receive $30.
+Fastest Overall Man and Woman winners on the night will each receive a $20 Cycleways voucher.
+First Male & Female winners from the night’s nominated category will also each receive a $20 Cycleways voucher.
 Plus, we have a random weekly spot prize draw.